My Observations on What Works

 3. Over Communication

 Senior executives are highly dependent on managers for communicating strategy and getting organizational “buy-in”.
 Taking time to communicate helps to ensure that the strategic vision won’t be “lost in translation”.
 Considerable time and effort is taken to put people, processes and technology in place for a strategic initiative yet very often little time is taken for communication.
 Over communicate until you start hearing the workers in your organization singing the same tune.
 Schedule regular employee communications meeting and establish “open door” policies to encourage conversations about strategy and execution.
+You can also keep employees constantly in the loop by having a sharepoint dashboard that all can access with visual communications.

 4. Eliminate Waste